NicolasPetton/Indium/sphinx-doc/setup.rst

 **web server serves static files**.

 The root folder where the ``.indium`` file should be put is not always the directory that contains your JavaScript files.
-It should to be the root folder containing static files.
+It should be the root folder containing static files.
 Most of the time, it is at least one level above.

 Given the following project structure: ::